aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/05-virtual-env.md

 ## Local Virtual Environments

-While we will be making use of AI Singapore's remote infrastructure to carry out some workflows, we can still make use of our local machine to execute some of the steps of the end-to-end machine learning workflow.
-Hence, we can begin by creating a virtual environment that will contain all the dependencies required for this guide.
+We can begin by creating a virtual environment that will contain all the dependencies required for this guide.

 ```bash